ultimate271/notes/tolkien/ringsofpower.md

-OF THE RINGS OF POWER AND THE THIRD AGE

-in which these tales come to their end
+# OF THE RINGS OF POWER AND THE THIRD AGE: in which these tales come to their end

+## Of Sauron

+### Of Sauron in the days of Beleriand
 Of old there was Sauron the Maia, whom the Sindar in Beleriand named Gorthaur.
 In the beginning of Arda Melkor seduced him to his allegiance, and he became the greatest and most trusted of the servants of the Enemy, and the most perilous, for he could assume many forms, and for long if he willed he could still appear noble and beautiful, so as to deceive all but the most wary.

+### Sauron humbles himself after the fall of Morgoth, but hides himself from judgement
 When Thangorodrim was broken and Morgoth overthrown, Sauron put on his fair hue again and did obeisance to Eönwë the herald of Manwë, and abjured all his evil deeds.
 And some hold that this was not at first falsely done, but that Sauron in